rvflash/genum/README.md

     * `-xml`: implement the xml.Marshaler and xml.Unmarshaler interfaces
     * `-comment`: add in comment the values of generated constants
     * `-validator`: add a method "IsValid" to verify the set up of the constant
+    * `-bitmask`: use integer to store configuration and provide bitwise operation.
+	    Overwrite the enum base type with unsigned integer type, with a size in bits based on the number of values.